 - Surgery: If the CPAP does not work out well, surgery can widen the airway by removing any excess or obstructing tissue.

 If you are always drowsy during the day and experiencing any of the symptoms explained above, seek urgent treatment for sleep apnea.
-Give us a call today and we will be glad to help.
+Give us a call today or use our online contact form and we will be glad to help.